A few years ago, a friend invited me to a weekend social event at his ranch near Austin.

 I was talking to Dan Buettner, the National Geographic fellow and bestselling author of several books on his “Blue Zones” research.

 Our conversation later turned to the financial markets and the search for practical investment solutions.

 After a few minutes, Dan said, “Hold on.
 Are you that Gone Fishin’ guy?”

-Over the next couple days, we talked for hours, played a combative game of tennis and promised to stay in touch.
+Over the next couple of days, we talked for hours, played a combative game of tennis and promised to stay in touch.

 We’ve since become good buddies.

 A couple of years ago we hiked a portion of the Pacific Crest Trail near Bend, Oregon.
 And just last year, a group of 14 of us – plus two guides – explored the gorgeous Picos de Europa mountains along the northern coast of Spain.